rodumani/CS374/dp6/dp6.md

 - webpack: assets bundler

 ### Lessons from heuristic evaluation
-1. No way to remove tags.
+1. There is no way to remove tags.
 - Similar feedback mentioned more than 5 times.
-- We added 'Hide' function to remove tag. also, we can hide files on Files tab.
+- We added removing functionaliy to remove tag, which is attached on the mail, or created by user.
+Also, we can hide files on Files tab.
 2. Cannot handle very long tag.
+- It was mentioned three times.
+- We added length restriction on the length of a tag.
+A user cannot make a tag with more than 20 characters.
+3. Because mails sent or received are on a single mail box, it is uncomfortable.
 - mentioned three times.
-- We added length restriction on tag size.
-User cannot make tag with more than 20 characters.
-3. Because Sent mail and received mail is in one box.
-Mixed mail is uncomfortable.
-- mentioned three times.
-- We divided our mail box to Sent and Inbox(received mail).
+- We divided our mail box to `Sent` and `Inbox`(received mail).
 4. The date format is not easily readable to human. (ex.
 2017-05-11T04:18:03.427Z)
 - mentioned three times.
 - We actually showed date with system status.
-To solve this, we used moment.js for display dates and times beautifully.
+To solve this, we used moment.js to display dates and times much readable.
 5. Tags look clickable but they aren't.
 - mentioned twice.
-- Because tag's color was blue at heuristic evaluation, it was more colorful & highlighted than file's title or others.
-So we changed our tag's color to grey, and reduced size.
+- Because a color of tags on the file was blue at heuristic evaluation, it was more colorful & highlighted than file's title or others.
+So we changed our tag's color to grey, and reduced the size.
 6. There is no change when I click Mail icon or text 'mail' on upper left side.
 - mentioned twice.
-- Because most site provides return to main page when click upper left side logo, we set user go back to Inbox page.
+- As most site provides a function returning to the main page when clicking upper left side logo, we set user go back to Inbox page.
 7. When click the from whom.
 I expect the mails with 'whom's' mail list. or resend to 'whom' . but it didn't.
 - mentioned twice.
-- When user click Sender's name in Inbox, most mail system provides showing sending email page to sender.
-So we applied it to our mail system, too.
+- When user clicks Sender's name on the Inbox, most user expected for a mail system to provides a sending email page to the sender.
+But showing different result when clicking different area of a single row does not seem to be a good idea, we applied it on 'show mail' page.
 8. There are no 'Date' column on the Inbox.
 Users will definitely expect the date information in the Inbox.
 - mentioned once.
 - We add date column on the Inbox.
+9. Search bar doesn't work.
+- mentioned twice.
+- We have not enough time to implement serach functionality and designing a search result page, we would skip this functionality.
+10. Tags are messy
+- mentioned more than thrid times.
+- As the mid-fi prototype shared the all tags data to every user, it was so messy.
+So we add 'account' functionality and make a tag system for a user to add and manage their own tags.
+11. Technical issues including error when adding a tag, UI vibration, and so on.
+- mentioned a lot.
+- Everyting was a bug, and we fixed every issues.

 Other minor heuristic evaluations are not listed.